You’re awesome at social media marketing. You’ve focused on creating timely and engaging posts with great content, so you stand out whenever you post.

-Not only have they filled out every field, they have also included useful information, keywords, and important contact details.
+Not only have they provided a succinct bio that states their mission and purpose, they have also included useful information, keywords, and important contact details.

 Plus, their Twitter page mirrors their Facebook:

-They use the same profile picture, and their header image of a team of pilots in the NASA program is basically the same, just with slight differences in posing.
+They use a similar profile picture and the same header image.
 This equals perfect continuity and optimization across their brand outlets, creating a seamless experience.

 Lifehacker is a good example of a company that bucks logic in a way that works.

-Instead of providing an informative bio, they have a witty one-liner: “Don’t live to geek; geek to live.”
-They can get away with this because they’re a well-known brand to their target audience – they don’t have to explain themselves.
+Instead of providing an informative bio, they have a witty one-liner: “Do everything better.”
+They can get away with this because they’re a well-known brand – they don’t have to explain themselves too deeply.

 If you’re a small business just starting out, you can’t logically borrow this technique.
 However, if you have a wide local following, you could potentially score with this move.